- There are hundreds of trillions of cells in your body.

 - They attached nucleotides to form two long spiral strands to create a double helix structure.
 If you consider the double helix structure a ladder, the phosphate and sugar molecules would be the sides, while the bases would be the rungs.

 - Human cells contain 23 pairs of chromosomes (46 chromosomes in total).
-Two strands of DNA tied by hydrogen bonds to each other formed each chromosome, making the classic DNA double helix (double-stranded DNA).
+Each chromosome is formed by two strands of DNA tied by hydrogen bonds, making the classic DNA double helix (double-stranded DNA).
 So, 46 x 2 = 92 strands of DNA exist in each diploid human cell.

-- RNA is a cousin of DNA.
-RNA is a mediator of DNA.
-RNA is the messenger.
+- RNA is a cousin of DNA, a mediator of DNA, and the messenger.
 Gene expression is how the instructions in our DNA are converted into a functional product, such as a protein.
 It acts as an on/off switch to control when proteins are made, and volume control increases or decreases the number of proteins produced.

 - Each DNA helix is redundant in itself.
 There are two copies of each chromosome present.
 Some information transfers do not fit within current theories, meaning they are flawed.
 Sometimes, RNA patches the DNA.
 Sometimes, information flows the other way.
 Sometimes, the DNA is modified by proteins created earlier.
-Like computer storage, DNA (and its intermediate RNA) can corrupt.
-DNA knows the concept of the ‘molecular clock.’
+DNA (and its intermediate RNA) can be corrupted like computer storage.
+DNA knows the concept of the ‘molecular clock.”
 Some parts of the genome are actively changing, and some can never be changed.
-These genes are fundamental to the genome’s actual storage and are of paramount importance.
+These genes are fundamental to the genome’s actual state and are of paramount importance.
 Any failure in this code rapidly leads to a non-functioning organism.
-They can copy earlier genes or later in the cell’s reproductive process, leading to more or less favorable copying conditions.
+They can copy earlier genes or later in the cell’s reproductive cells, leading to more or less favorable copying conditions.
 There are elaborate signals that tell the cell where to read in DNA.
 Some pieces of the genome can be read from multiple starting points.
 We can view each cell as a CPU running its kernel.
 Each cell has a copy of the entire kernel but activates only the relevant parts.
 It also chooses which modules or drivers it will load.

-- If a cell needs to do something (call a function), it whips up the genome’s right piece and transcribes it into RNA.
-The RNA is then translated into a sequence of amino acids, making up a protein the DNA coded for.
+- If a cell needs to do something (call a function), it whips up the genome’s right transcript and translates it into RNA.
+The RNA is then translated into a sequence of amino acids, making up a protein that the DNA codes for.
 This protein is tagged with a shipping address.
 There is machinery that acts on these instructions and delivers the protein.
 The delivery instruction is then stripped off, and several post-processing steps are performed to activate the protein.

-- A living copy is required to create a new ‘binary’ of a specimen.
+- A living copy is required to create a new ‘binary’ of specimens.
 The genome needs an elaborate toolchain to deliver a living thing.
 The code itself is impotent.
-RNA, an intermediate code between DNA and a protein, may have been the ‘B’ for DNA.
-This begs the question of where RNA came from.
+RNA, an intermediate code between DNA and protein, may have been the ‘B’ for DNA.
+This is the question of where RNA came from.

 - The Homeobox genes.
 Cells must be copied and assigned a purpose.
 ‘HOX’ genes only trigger things in other genes and do not materially build things themselves.

-- Chromosomes are a threadlike structure of nucleic acids and proteins found in the nucleus of most living cells that carry genetic information as genes.
-Humans have 23 pairs of chromosomes—22 pairs of numbered chromosomes, called autosomes—and one pair of sex chromosomes, X and Y. Each parent contributes one chromosome to each team so that offspring get half of their chromosomes from their mother and half from their father.
+- Chromosomes are threadlike structures of nucleic acids and proteins found in the nucleus of most living cells.
+They carry genetic information as genes.
+Humans have 23 pairs of chromosomes—22 pairs of numbered chromosomes, called autosomes, and one pair of sex chromosomes, X and Y. Each parent contributes one chromosome to each offspring.
+Hence, offspring get half of their chromosomes from their mother and half from their father.
 Linked traits are carried on the same chromosome.

 - You have 3.2 billion base pairs—or sets of genetic letters—that comprise your genome.
 There are approximately 20,000 genes in your genome.
 Our genes provide cells with information on how to make proteins.
 Some genes contain the code for creating multiple proteins.
-In your other genome, there are 37 different genes in your mitochondrial genome.
-Mitochondria are the cell’s power plants; many of their genes are involved in cellular energy production.
+Your other genome has 37 different genes in your mitochondrial genome.
+Mitochondria are the cell’s power plant.
+Their genes are involved in cellular energy production.

 - Ninety-eight percent of our genome is noncoding DNA, which doesn’t contain information.
-This 98% of non-coded DNA is involved in other job functions; we do not know what.
-One job that is being done is transmitting our thoughts into the global consciousness grid located off-site.
+This 98% of noncoding DNA is involved in other job functions; we do not know what.
+One job is transmitting our thoughts into the global consciousness grid located off-site.

 - The event originator is on his way back.